Install and upgrade Azure Backup Server

 Using a server in Azure

-When choosing a server for running Azure Backup Server, it is recommended you start with a gallery image of Windows Server 2012 R2 Datacenter.
+When choosing a server for running Azure Backup Server, it's recommended you start with a gallery image of Windows Server 2016 Datacenter or Windows Server 2019 Datacenter.
 The article, Create your first Windows virtual machine in the Azure portal, provides a tutorial for getting started with the recommended virtual machine in Azure, even if you've never used Azure before.
-The recommended minimum requirements for the server virtual machine (VM) should be: A2 Standard with two cores and 3.5 GB RAM.
+The recommended minimum requirements for the server virtual machine (VM) should be: Standard_A4_v2 with four cores and 8-GB RAM.

 Protecting workloads with Azure Backup Server has many nuances.
-The article, Install DPM as an Azure virtual machine, helps explain these nuances.
+The protection matrix for MABS helps explain these nuances.
 Before deploying the machine, read this article completely.

 Using an on-premises server

-If you do not want to run the base server in Azure, you can run the server on a Hyper-V VM, a VMware VM, or a physical host.
-The recommended minimum requirements for the server hardware are two cores and 4 GB RAM.
+If you don't want to run the base server in Azure, you can run the server on a Hyper-V VM, a VMware VM, or a physical host.
+The recommended minimum requirements for the server hardware are two cores and 8-GB RAM.
 The supported operating systems are listed in the following table:

 You can deduplicate the DPM storage using Windows Server Deduplication.
 Learn more about how DPM and deduplication work together when deployed in Hyper-V VMs.

 Azure Backup Server is designed to run on a dedicated, single-purpose server.
-You cannot install Azure Backup Server on:
+You can't install Azure Backup Server on:

 - A computer running as a domain controller

 - A computer on which the Application Server role is installed